MortenBjerre/MortenBjerre.github.io/index.md

 # Making connections

 Now that we have had a look at the performances of the schools, we can examine the geographical data on socio-economic factors to see if there are any correlations.
-Mouse over to see the zip codes.

 ## Income

-Time sliding choropleth showing income of different 'tracts' (an area of land used by the US Census) from 2015-2019.
+With the income data we can visualize how the wealth is distributed across SF.
+Below is a time sliding choropleth showing income of different 'tracts' (an area of land used by the US Census) from 2013-2018.
+Note, that the period is slightly different from the school data as it includes 2013-2014 while 2019 is missing.
 Mouse over to see the tract codes.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->